Good examples

 Large Teams (10+ people)

-In large teams, use additional namespaces to distinguish branches by module or team, and include issue numbers as mandatory.
+In large teams, use additional namespaces to distinguish branches by module or team, and make issue numbers mandatory.
 Formats like frontend/feat/AUTH-123-oauth and backend/fix/API-456-timeout clearly separate work areas.

 Open Source Projects

-In open source projects with many external contributors, an option to include GitHub usernames for contributor identification may be provided.
-The format feat/username/add-feature enables tracking who is working on what.
+In open source projects with many external contributors, teams may allow GitHub usernames in branch names to identify contributors.
+The format feat/username/add-feature makes it easy to see who is working on what.

 Integration with CI/CD Automation